-Ignition Key
+Ignition Key and Retractable Ignition Key

-Be sure to record the key number provided with the key number plate.
-Store the spare key and recorded key number in a safe location.
+Be sure to record the key number provided with the key number plate and record it in this manual.

-To make a duplicate, take the spare key or the key number to your dealer.
+Store the key number plate in a safe location.
+To make a duplicate, take the spare key or the key number plate to your dealer.

-If you lose all keys and the key number, the ignition switch assembly will probably have to be removed by your dealer to determine the key number.
+If you lose all keys and the key number plate, the ignition switch assembly will probably have to be removed by your dealer to determine the key number.
 A metal key holder may cause damage to the area surrounding the ignition switch.